 Weeknight dinners can be the most difficult to cook.
 After a long day of work, I don’t want to spend too much time in the kitchen figuring out what to make for dinner.

 That’s why Sunday meal prepping can be a beautiful thing, and these easy BBQ Chicken Burrito Bowls are a perfect example.

 What I do for meal prep is not complicated most weeks.
-I usually cook some protein like chicken, make a big batch of grains, roast a few pounds of potatoes, and mix several jars of sauces and dressings.
+I usually cook some protein like chicken, make a big batch of grains or homemade beans, roast a few pounds of potatoes, and mix several jars of sauces and dressings.